Kepler Capital Thinks ING Group's Stock is Going to Recover

-In a report released yesterday, Tobias Lukesch from Kepler Capital maintained a Buy rating on ING Group (ING), with a price target of EUR7.70.
-The company’s shares closed last Monday at $5.48, close to its 52-week low of $4.52.
+Kepler Capital analyst Carola Holtz maintained a Buy rating on ING Group (ING) yesterday and set a price target of EUR7.70.
+The company’s shares closed last Thursday at $5.93, close to its 52-week low of $4.52.

 The word on The Street in general, suggests a Strong Buy analyst consensus rating for ING Group with a $12.14 average price target.